Frequently Asked Questions

 10+ year olds: With a maximum of 16 children in the group, this age group are looked after by their leader who has relevant childcare experience/qualifications.

-Our groupings are organised for each camp (1 or 3 day camp or weekly).
+Our groupings are organised each day and the coach assigned to your child will be the coach most suited to their age group.
 If you’re booking for more than one week you may find that your child will be placed in different groups on the different weeks.
 This is because the age profile of the camp changes week by week.
 Where appropriate, children are grouped with others of a similar age and interests.

 Many children arrive not knowing other children and part of the Camp 4 Champs experience is developing new friendships, interacting with other children and trying out new activities with the superb Camp 4 Champs staff that care for your child.

 Unfortunately, if the group is full, we are unable to squeeze in an extra child due to our staff ratio’s, as our first priority has to be the safety of all children.
 Please be assured that we will endeavour to accommodate friend or sibling requests made as long as both children are happy, mutually agree and are a similar age.

 Please try to not let this worry you as most children do, they’re either on their own or with a sibling in another group.

 From the outset, our friendly camp staff will reassure your child and encourage them to get involved in our team building activities, which help them settle and make friends in their group, so their day is filled with adventure, fun and laughter!